-The "state capability gap" and the "output gap" are measuring the conceptually the same phenomena in two different dimensions (for economists, like the primal and the dual).
-One measures where, given the long-run relationship of GDPPC and State Capability, we would expect State Capability to be for a country that achieved any given level of GDPPC (particularly in a non-resource intensive way).
-That is the "state capability" gap for a given actual or forecast level of GDPPC.
-Alternatively, one can ask "what is the GDPPC we would expect for a country with a given level of State Capability?"
+The "state capability gap" and the "output gap" measure conceptually the same phenomena in two different dimensions (for economists, like the primal and the dual).
+One measures where, given the long-run relationship between GDPPC and State Capability, we would expect State Capability to be for a country that achieved any given level of GDPPC (particularly in a nonresource-intensive way)-that is, the "state capability" gap for a given actual or forecast level of GDPPC.
+Alternatively, one can ask: "What is the GDPPC we would expect for a country with a given level of State Capability?"
 This gives the "output gap" between a country's actual GDPPC and the level expected for its SC.

-The same simulation with extrapolations is carried out for Asian countries (except for the four which already have high GDPPC and State Capability: Hong Kong (ROC), Republic of Korea, Japan, Singapore), with results in the Graphical Appendix.
+The same simulation with extrapolations is carried out for Asian economies (except for four, which already have high GDPPC and State Capability: Hong Kong, China (ROC); the Republic of Korea; Japan; Singapore), with results in the Graphical Appendix.